animehunter123/kickstarts_ubuntu_and_mdt/repo_downloaders/pypi/README.md

 * ./5*.txt # this creates a ./simple (with symlinks and index.htmls containing sha256)
 * ./6.txt  # this shows how to set up Nginx Config files

-# Todo (Feature Request)
+# The secret of why this works...
+PEP 503 Prompt and the secret of the HTML files which allow "pip install" to work!

-* I still need to autoresume resume. for now look at nohup.out for the crashed line then modify result_02.html to delete packages up to that last one. it will download and overwrite. > Currently pip download by default already says: ```File was already downloaded /mnt/Software/ahm/rocky9-pypi/pypi_rocky93_pipdownloader/pypi-pipdownloader/six-1.16.0-py2.py3-none-any.whl```, so i dont think i need this
+Basically, we make a folder and host it on a web server.

-# PEP 503 Prompt HTML Notes
+Why does this work?

+Well..
 To create a PEP 503 simple repository API structure from a directory containing .tgz and .whl files, you need to follow these specific steps:

 1. Create the base directory structure: